 Are you doing all of the listening in your relationships, or do you get a chance to share?

 Friendship should be a 2-way street where both friends have an opportunity to share.

 “The people in your life are either stumbling blocks or starting blocks.”

 When my pastor shared this quote I had an ah-ha moment.
 Do the people you hang out with lift you up or drag you down?

-If you constantly feel drained when you leave get togethers with friends, know that your relationships are unhealthy, or even dread getting together in the first place, it’s probably time to step back from a few relationships or add some new friends to your circle.
+If you constantly feel drained when you leave get togethers with friends, dread getting together in the first place, or already know that your relationships are unhealthy, it’s probably time to step back from a few relationships…or add some new friends to your circle.

 I want you to surround yourself with people that love you for you, lift you up instead of belittling you and understand you (at least most of the time).